10-3-pursuit/lab-user-experience-and-design/case-study.md

 ## Conclusion
 Ebay, an e-commerce site, has a lot of products being advertised on their landing page.

-## Extras
+Ebay can use more minimalist features such as less pictures of products, to improve its site.